moismailzai/ansible-role-protonmail-bridge-headless/README.md

 # Ansible Role: ProtonMail Bridge (headless)

-Installs the ProtonMail Bridge, registers it as a headless service, and configures Postfix to use it.
+Installs the ProtonMail Bridge (optionally prompting for 2FA), registers it as a headless service, and configures Postfix to use it.
 Supports RedHat/CentOS, Debian/Ubuntu, and Archlinux servers.

 ## Background